triptiV1/TriptiV1/README.md

 Hi, I'm Tripti Vishwakarma!

 I am an AI Engineer and Data Scientist passionate about leveraging machine learning to solve real-world problems.
-With a background in strategic recruitment and a recent Masters in AI, I bring a unique blend of business acumen and technical expertise to the field.
+With a background in strategic product management and a recent Masters in AI, I bring a unique blend of business acumen and technical expertise to the field.
 Currently, I am actively seeking roles as a Data Scientist or ML Engineer.

 Core Expertise: